 You can help with diagnosis by giving your doctor your complete medical history and keeping a record of symptoms.
 Don’t hesitate to seek a second opinion from a specialist, such as a rheumatologist.

 Treatment varies according to symptoms and disease progression.

 For example, depending on the degree of involvement of your RA, you may require ongoing care by a rheumatologist.
 Certain medications may be prescribed for your condition such as:

 - nonsteroidal anti-inflammatory drugs (NSAIDs)

 - immunosuppressant drugs

-    Complications for autoimmune arthritis vary.
-For example, RA complications include carpel tunnel syndrome, osteoporosis, and damage to your cervical spine (neck).
-RA may also lead to these lung complications:
+Complications of autoimmune arthritis vary.
+For example, RA complications include carpal tunnel syndrome, osteoporosis, and deformity of joints.
+RA may also lead to lung complications such as:

 - tissue damage

 - high blood pressure of the lung (pulmonary hypertension)

 - inflammation of the outer lining of your heart (pericarditis)